UEFI-code/WindowsDanger/README.md

 ## Features

+- Ring3 can touch IO (0~FF) Directly
 - Elevate any threads to Ring0 for full control over low-level system resources by simply `int 079h`
-- Facilitate hardware debugging and reverse engineering tasks
+- Facilitate hardware debugging and kernel-hack study
 - Tested on Windows Server 2022 x64, on Hyper-V

 ### Hint